Trending Topics

 Matthew Rowles is a 24-year law enforcement veteran presently serving as a detective sergeant for a municipal police department in Pennsylvania.
 Matt served five years as a patrol officer, 14 years as a detective and is in his third year as a detective sergeant.

-Matt holds an AS in Administration of Justice, and will graduate with a BS in Criminal Justice Forensics in May 2024.
-He is currently duel enrolled in a MA Homeland Security and Emergency Management program.
+Matt holds an AS in Administration of Justice, a BS in Criminal Justice Forensics, and is enrolled in MS Homeland Security/Emergency Management program with an expected graduation in spring 2025.
 Matt is certified as a Cellebrite Certified Operator (CCO), Certified Physical Analyst (CCPA), Gray Key Operator and class “A” certified to utilize electronic surveillance equipment.
-Matt is a court recognized expert in mobile phone technology and forensics.
+Matt is a court-recognized expert in mobile phone technology and forensics.
 Contact him here.